Standard of Character and Conduct

 Western Seminary values helping students progress toward their intended ministry and vocational goals.
 The Seminary may recommend students reconsider their program goals if there is a concern that their direction does not match the goals of their current program or if there is a question of fitness for ministry.

-While questions about specific practices may be referred to the Dean of Students, in general, believers should avoid what Scripture prohibits (Mark 7:20-23; Galatians 5:19-21).
+While questions about specific practices may be referred to the Head of Student Success, in general, believers should avoid what Scripture prohibits (Mark 7:20-23; Galatians 5:19-21).
 Behavior should also seek to honor and respect all people, striving especially to build up one another within the body of Christ and the Western Seminary community (Romans 14; 1 Corinthians 8).

-When the institution has concerns about a student's development or well-being, a referral may be made to the Dean of Students to determine what support or disciplinary action may be appropriate.
+When the institution has concerns about a student's development or well-being, a referral may be made to the Head of Student Success to determine what support or disciplinary action may be appropriate.
 The goal of all student discipline is restoration and reconciliation.
 Attempts will be made to engage the student in a collaborative effort of accountability, restoration, and/or reconciliation.

 Our Policy for Unresolved Difficulties

-In the case of unresolved difficulties in moral, ethical, relational, or spiritual development, the student may appeal to the Dean of Students and, ultimately, the Dean of Faculty.
-An appeal of action at any level must be in writing and be submitted to the Dean of Students within 30 calendar days of notification of the action.
+In the case of unresolved difficulties in moral, ethical, relational, or spiritual development, the student may appeal to the Head of Student Success and, ultimately, the Dean of Faculty.
+An appeal of action at any level must be in writing and be submitted to the Head of Student Success within 30 calendar days of notification of the action.
 A personal interview will be offered to deal with any appeal concerning unresolved difficulties.
 Any expenses incurred by students (such as counseling, communication costs, etc.) related to restoration, discipline, or appeal will be solely the financial responsibility of the student.
 Procedures relating to students enrolled in distance programs may differ, although such procedures will always include the opportunity to appear in person (at the student’s own expense) and the right of appeal.
 These procedures are separate from the Professional Assessment of Candidates detailed in the counseling program handbook.

 Western Seminary will seek to support the student in living a life of integrity and continued personal growth.
 When moral, ethical, or spiritual violations or relational difficulties become known, steps shall be taken in accord with Western's conduct and Title IX policies to appropriately address areas of concern.
 Repeated and/or serious violations of the standard may jeopardize a student’s continued enrollment.